 - PWD Rest House whose booking can be done at Paddhar Tehsil Office 01908 – 260665

 - Forest Rest house, whose booking can be done at Joginder Nagar Forest Department 01908 – 222079

 - For more details of the process and booking, you can check the link: How to Book HP PWD Rest Houses or FRHs

-- Many trekking trails pass through Barot, including trek to Bada Bhangal, Manali and Kullu.
+- Many trekking trails pass through Barot, including the trek to Bada Bhangal, Manali, and Kullu.

 - Barot is near Bir – Biling which is quite famous for Paragliding.

 - The place is famous for its Trout fishing.
 So if you love fishing, this place is your heaven!